 Nitrate contamination of potable water sources is a critical water quality concern for many small water systems.
 The federal maximum contaminant level (MCL) for nitrate, set by the United States Environmental Protection Agency (U.S. EPA), is 10 mg/L as nitrogen (N); the California MCL, set by the State Water Resources Control Board (SWRCB) Division of Drinking Water (DDW) is consistent with the federal MCL.
 The major health concern of nitrate exposure through drinking water is the risk of methemoglobinemia, or “blue baby syndrome,” especially in infants and pregnant women.
 Due to the nature of the infant digestive system, nitrate is reduced to nitrite which can render hemoglobin unable to carry oxygen (SWRCB 2010).

-This Proposition 50 project aims to provide proof of concept in the implementation of consolidated management of SBA-IX for nitrate removal for a cluster of small water systems in the San Joaquin Valley.
+This Proposition 50 project aims to provide proof of concept in the implementation of shared service administration of SBA-IX for nitrate removal for a cluster of small water systems in the San Joaquin Valley.
 Focusing on nitrate removal with SBA-IX for small water systems in the SJV, the objectives of the project are to:

-- Identify key considerations for the implementation of a consolidated management approach;
+- Identify key considerations for the implementation of a shared service administration approach;

-- Perform an affordability assessment comparing the costs of stand-alone treatment with those of clustered treatment with consolidated management; and
+- Perform an affordability assessment comparing the costs of stand-alone treatment with those of clustered treatment with shared service administration; and

-- Evaluate statewide application of consolidated management of small water systems for sustainable potable water treatment.
+- Evaluate statewide application of shared service administration of small water systems for sustainable potable water treatment.

 Demonstration locations have been selected from nitrate-impacted candidate sites; participating water systems include Rio Bravo Greeley School Water System, Lindsay Strathmore Irrigation District (LSID) – Tonyville, and Woodville Public Utility District.